 - 5 spring onions (green part only), chopped

 - Preheat oven to 220*C and line two large trays with baking paper.

 - Heat a little coconut oil in a frypan over medium heat.
-Sauté the capsicum and half of the green onions until the capsicum is slightly tender, approximately 5 minutes.
+Sauté the capsicum and half of the spring onions until the capsicum is slightly tender, approximately 5 minutes.
 Remove from heat and set aside.

 - To make the guac, place the avocado in a bowl and mash with a fork. then mix through the lime juice, spring onion, and coriander.
 Season with a generous sprinkle of Mexican seasoning and a little extra sea salt.
 Set aside.

 - Assemble the nachos on a serving board by arranging the sweet potato chips on the bottom, then piling on the quinoa, sautéed capsicum, and guac.
 Garnish with coriander leaves, spring onions, lime wedges, chilli flakes if using, and a light sprinkle of the spice mix.
 If you’ve got any good-quality chipotle sauce on hand, feel free to drizzle some over.
 Serve immediately while the sweet potato chips are crispy around the edges and the quinoa and capsicum are still warm.
 Buen Provecho!

 REGARDING FODMAPS: If you’re currently super sensitive to polyols (the ‘P’ in FODMAP), the sweet potato and avocado in this recipe may not be suitable for you.
 I’ve always been able to tolerate large amounts of them, but everyone is different.
 For those with aggressive IBS, ⅛ avocado or 20g is considered low in sorbitol and thus safe; ¼ or 40g is considered moderate and should be limited.
 70g sweet potato is considered low in mannitol and thus safe; 107g is considered moderate and should be limited.